devchallenges-io/curriculum/3-javascript/2-typescript/5-typescript-decorators.md

+---
+seo:
+  title: "Mastering TypeScript Decorators: Enhance Your Classes & Methods"
+  description: "Master TypeScript decorators to enhance classes, methods, properties, and parameters.
+Learn their syntax, usage, and advanced patterns."
+faqs:
+  - What are TypeScript Decorators?
+  - TypeScript decorators are a special kind of declaration that can be attached to classes, methods, properties, or parameters.
+They provide a way to add metadata or modify the behavior of the target element.
+  - How do decorators work in TypeScript?
+  - Decorators are functions that are prefixed with an '@' symbol.
+When applied, they receive the target they decorate as an argument, allowing them to modify or enhance the behavior of that target.
+  - What types of declarations can be decorated in TypeScript?
+  - In TypeScript, decorators can be applied to various types of declarations including classes, methods, properties, and parameters.
+Each type has its own specific use cases and syntax.
+  - How can I define and apply a class decorator?
+  - To define a class decorator, you create a function that takes a constructor as an argument.
+You can then apply this decorator to a class by prefixing it with the '@' symbol above the class declaration.
+  - What are some common use cases for method decorators?
+  - Method decorators are useful for logging and debugging purposes, tracking method calls and their parameters.
+They can also be used for validation or enforcing access control on method execution.
+  - How do decorators impact performance in TypeScript?
+  - Decorators add metadata to classes, methods, properties, and parameters which can have performance implications.
+To optimize usage, minimize the number of decorators applied and ensure they are only used where necessary.
+---

 # Mastering TypeScript Decorators

 TypeScript Decorators are a powerful feature introduced to add metadata and modify the behavior of classes, methods, properties, and parameters.
 These decorators enhance the functionality of your code by enabling declarative programming techniques.